CypherMediaGIT/DayZCommunityOfflineMode-Livonia-Edition/README.md

-# DayZCOMode Livonia Edition 1.0
+# DayZCommunityOfflineMode Livonia Edition 1.0

 **Thank you to Arkensor for his Mod DayZCommunityOffline Mode** **For without his Mod this would not exsit**